Mengbabity/search_insert_position/README.md

  position of the target.But we should deal with the maximum and the minimum of the array if the targer is.

 #java
+The method is same to C++,but it must return in the end.